Start Printed Page 59377

 Regulatory Affairs Analyst.

-For the reasons stated in the preamble, the Office of Personnel Management proposes to amend 5 CFR part 841 as follows:
+For the reasons stated in the preamble, the Office of Personnel Management amends 5 CFR part 841 as follows:

 PART 841—FEDERAL EMPLOYEES RETIREMENT SYSTEM—GENERAL ADMINISTRATION